yanamal/dog-bed/index.md

 <details>
 <summary>
-  What?
-That doesn't look right
+  But that doesn't look like a donut!
 </summary>

 This shape may seem weird, since this doesn't make the right kind of donut.
 However, it will become right once we turn it inside out after sewing.
-Or rather, we will turn it right side out so that all the seams are facing the inside.
-So yes, by the way, you should probably have been folding all that stuff right-side in.
+Or rather, we will turn it *right* side out so that all the seams are facing the inside.
+So yes, by the way, you should probably have been folding and sewing all that stuff with the right-sides facing each other.

 But also none of that matters a whole lot, since these cushions won't really be visible in day-to-day use.

 </details>